tmtsoftware/csw/docs/src/main/framework/managing-command-state.md

 :   @@snip [JAssemblyComponentHandlers.java](../../../../examples/src/main/java/csw/framework/components/assembly/JAssemblyComponentHandlers.java) { #addSubCommand }

 ### updateSubCommand
-Update the status of the sub-command which would trigger the automatic derivation of the status of the original/parent command when status of all the sub-commands have been updated.
-A status indicating failure such as `Invalid` or `Error` in any one of the sub-commands would result in the error status of the parent command.
+Update the `CommandResponse` of the sub-command which would trigger the automatic derivation of the status of the original/parent command when status of all the sub-commands have been updated.
+A `CommandResponse` indicating failure such as `Invalid` or `Error` in any one of the sub-commands would result in the error status of the parent command.
 Status of any other sub-commands wil not be considered in this case.